 If you enjoy being around children, have the power to motivate and inspire, and have qualities such as patience and creativity, then the Washington State Community College Education Program might be the right choice for you.
 The program is designed to provide the general education and introductory education courses needed by those desiring a degree that will lead to teacher licensure.
 The program major is aligned with the standards for pre-service teacher education programs in the State of Ohio and attention has been paid to the guidelines of several accrediting agencies.
 The Transfer Assurance Guide (TAG) for education has been fully approved and can be earned through this program.

-Teachers of chemistry, physics, mathematics, special education, Spanish, computer science, and bilingual education are in demand in almost every region of the United States (www.cnn.com, 2008).
+Teachers of chemistry, physics, mathematics, special education, Spanish, computer science, and bilingual education are in demand in almost every region of the United States (www.bls.gov, 2016 and www.dispatch.com, 2016).
 Teachers are also needed to teach English and other subjects in many foreign countries.
-Those seeking employment in the Mid-Ohio Valley will find the market highly competitive.
+Those seeking employment in the Mid-Ohio Valley will find ample opportunity in both public and private sectors.

 Toward Ohio Middle Childhood license

 The education transfer program is designed to provide the general education courses needed to transfer into four- and five-year programs in teacher education.
 The middle years program prepares you to teach children nine to 13 years old.
 In addition to general education courses and a core of professional education courses, students enrolled in this program should begin taking courses in order to have two areas of concentration chosen from language arts, sciences, mathematics, and social studies.
 See an academic advisor in the field of education or the program coordinator for details.